testriscv/CometVivado/README.md

 For further information about the arguments of the simulator, run `comet.sim -h`.

+## Logic Synthesis

+Using HLS tools, the Comet core can be synthesized and implemented on FPGA targets or mapped to standard cells using a design kit.
+RTL synthesis is tested using [Mentor Catapult HLS](https://www.mentor.com/hls-lp/catapult-high-level-synthesis/).
+If you wish to have the RTL output, please send an email to simon.rokicki@irisa.fr.

 ## Publication

 - "<a href="https://hal.archives-ouvertes.fr/hal-02303453v1">What You Simulate Is What You Synthesize: Designing a Processor Core from C++ Specifications</a>", in 38th IEEE/ACM International Conference on Computer-Aided Design